Introduction | At a Glance | Key Indicators | International Rankings

 Barriers to Operational Activity

 Barriers to operational activities can be raised or lowered by the authorities at their discretion, depending in large part on how their activities are viewed by the party-state.
-Generally, nonprofits engaged in social services and philanthropy tend to be viewed more favorably than nonprofits engaged in advocacy and legal aid.
-For some forms of organizations, such as social organizations or civil non-enterprise organizations, the government has authority under relevant regulations to bar the establishment of more than one such organization in its field in any particular locality as a way to prevent what is viewed as duplication, overlap, and competition and to maintain ties between such groups and their governmental sponsors.
+Generally, nonprofits engaged in social services and charity tend to be viewed more favorably than nonprofits engaged in advocacy and legal aid, although admittedly there is no clear distinction between the two types of organizations in practice.
+For some forms of nonprofits, such as SAs and SSOs, the government has authority under relevant regulations to bar the establishment of more than one such organization in its field in any particular locality as a way to prevent what is viewed as duplication, overlap, and competition and to maintain ties between such groups and their governmental sponsors.

-The government may also intervene in the appointment of directors, trustees or senior staff; narrow the boundaries of the work that organizations may engage in by reference to the government-approved original organizational application or charter; govern the banking arrangements of various kinds of charitable groups in detailed ways; undertake investigations of operational activities and terminate organizational activities through application of tax laws; and undertake other restrictions on operational activities.
+The government may also intervene in a number of other ways.
+It may raise questions about the appointment of directors, trustees or senior staff; narrow the boundaries of the work that organizations may engage in by reference to the government-approved original organizational application or charter; micromanage the banking arrangements of various kinds of charitable groups; undertake investigations of operational activities and terminate organizational activities through application of tax laws; and harass the organization by exerting pressure through the organization’s landlord or utility company.
 Even for registered organizations that have no issues with the state, reporting requirements can be quite burdensome, particularly for small organizations.
 The regulatory framework allows for significant government intervention and interference.
-Strong security forces, such as the Ministry of Public Security and other groups, intensively monitor organizations of particular sensitivity for the Party and state.
+Strong security forces, such as the Ministry of Public Security and the Ministry of State Security, intensively monitor organizations of particular sensitivity to the Party and state.

-In 2009 and 2010, a number of methods have been used to restrict and control the operational activities of certain nonprofit groups.
-For example, the Open Constitution Initiative (Gongmeng), a Beijing-based public interest law research and advocacy group, was placed under tax investigation arising from a donation from an American organization, several of its core personnel detained, and eventually closed as a result of the alleged violations of tax regulations.
+Over the years, a number of methods have been used to restrict and control the operational activities of certain nonprofit groups with some being harassed and others being closed down temporarily.
+For example, 2007, the civil society publication, Minjian was closed down, and another, China Development Brief, stopped publishing for a few months.
+In 2010, the Open Constitution Initiative (Gongmeng), a Beijing-based public interest law research and advocacy group, was placed under tax investigation arising from a donation from an American organization, several of its core personnel detained, and eventually closed as a result of the alleged violations of tax regulations.
+A number of CSOs have suffered a similar fate during the last few years (2013-16) under the administration of President Xi Jinping.

 See, e.g., the Regulations on the Registration and Management of Social Organizations (1999), Art.
 13(2).